Is Compression Really Linear with Code Intelligence?: Code Compression as Code Intelligence

 \section{Code Compression as Code Intelligence}

 We investigate the relationship between compression ratio and code intelligence.
-In \S~\ref{sec:sec:compression}, we propose sliding window BPC for quantifying compression ratio and construct a set of robust validation corpus.
-In \S~\ref{sec:sec:code_intelligence}, we present OmniCodeBench, a multi-lingual and multi-task code benchmark for comprehensive evaluation of code intelligence capabilities of LLMs.
+We first propose the sliding window BPC for quantifying compression ratio and construct a set of robust validation corpus.
+Then, we present OmniCodeBench, a multi-lingual and multi-task code benchmark for comprehensive evaluation of code intelligence capabilities of LLMs.